 Places are limited – apply now!

-Springboard+ provides free higher education courses in areas of identified skills needs to unemployed people, those previously self-employed and those returning to work.
-Courses will also be free for employed people on NFQ Level 6 courses.
-For employed participants on courses NFQ level 7 – 9, 90% of the course fee will be funded by the Government, with participants required to contribute just 10% of the fee.
+Springboard+ courses are free for people who are unemployed, those who were previously self-employed and returners to the workforce.
+Courses at NFQ Level 6 are also free for those in employment.
+For employed participants on courses NFQ level 7 – 9, 90% of the course fee is funded by the Government, with participants required to contribute just 10% of the fee.

 *Details on available courses, eligibility and the application process are available at www.springboardcourses.ie